 STEP 3: TAKE THE TEST

 The NPDX ASD test requires a fasting blood draw.
 You may need to make another appointment for the blood draw.
 Work with your doctor or call NeuroPointDX to locate an appropriate blood draw lab.
-We suggest you make a morning appointment.
-Your child should have nothing to eat or drink except water for at least 12 hours.
+We suggest you make a morning appointment because your child should have nothing to eat or drink except water for at least 12 hours.
 Make sure your child is hydrated, though, for a smoother blood draw.
-Bring your test requisition form; include payment information or a check, or contact NeuroPointDX to arrange for payment.
+Bring your test requisition form with you and include your payment information or a check, or make your payment for the test online.